Visiting Professors

 Introduction to the axiomatic method.
 Liberal principles of Non-Interference: treading a fine line between possibility and impossibility.
 Liberal principles of Non-Interference: allocating opportunities and threshold approaches to justice.

-from December 9 to 20, 2024
+December 9 - 20, 2024

 Causal Inference under Interference